lowrycode/table-tennis-league/README.md

 - Mozilla Firefox
 - Apple Safari

-The following devices were used during testing:
+The following devices were used to test the website:
 - Laptops with different screen sizes
 - Various generations of iPads (1st, 8th and 9th generations)
-- Samsung Galaxy tablet
 - Various Android phones
 - Various iPhones (including a 1st generation iPhone 5)

 # Code Validation Tests